The Tennessee Governor's One Shot Turkey Hunt

 You might call it the ultimate game of outdoor chess.
 For the thousands of southern sportsmen who pursue the wild turkey, the hunt isn't necessarily about harvesting a bird.
 It is instead, more about the experience, the sights, the sounds and smells of a cool spring morning.

 Tennessee Wildlife Resources Foundation’s flagship fundraising event of the year is the Tennessee Governor’s One Shot Turkey Hunt.
-It stands as the inaugural kick-off to the Tennessee spring turkey season.
-The 2017 event was on March 31 and April 1, coinciding with the opening day of the season.
+The 2018 event will be on April 13 - 14.

 Hunters and outdoor enthusiasts travel from all over the volunteer state and the nation to take part in this yearly event that celebrates their passion for the outdoors and wildlife.
 The event cultivates a unique opportunity for sportsmen and women to come together and have a really good time while supporting a cause that is dear to their hearts.
 Vendors and artists display their products and educate attendees on the latest innovations.
 Attendees mingle with entertainers and outdoors celebrities that share similar outdoor recreational interests.
 It’s also a great time to talk to one of the TWRF board members or a member of the TWRF staff about programs and happenings.
 We love getting to talk to people about the exciting opportunities we have to serve this great state and its wildlife agency (TWRA).